OPS-JWoyak/OPSsign/README.md

-# Digital Signage System
+# OPSsign

-A lightweight digital signage system for Raspberry Pi devices that displays Google Slides presentations with additional information like weather and time.
+A lightweight, Edu-focused, Google Slides centric digital signage system.
+Made with the help of AI, by Orono Public Schools Technology

 ## Overview